 You can find the nutritional panel link on the individual product pages.
 The ingredients are listed to the right of the image.
 Underneath the ingredient list is a grey box that says “nutrition facts”.
 Click on the box and it will bring up the panel.

 Some of our products contain grass-fed dairy, coming from heritage pasture raised cows, allowing grass to grow back and the soil to regenerate.
-The following bars and truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Black, Sea Salt, Mint Crème and Salted Caramel Truffles.
+The following bars and truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Classic Dark, Sea Salt, Mint Crème and Salted Caramel Truffles.

 Our chocolatier produces our chocolate on equipment shared with tree nuts, milk, and soy.
 Equipment is carefully cleaned between every production run.

-Here is our complete list of vegan products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Mint, Dark Quinoa, 90% Superdark Crisp Mint, Double Chocolate Coconut Clusters, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.
+Here is our complete list of plant-based products: Superdark Truffles, Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Double Chocolate Coconut Clusters, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.